-If an enrollee continues to underpay over the course of several months and the accumulated underpayment amount exceeds the allowable threshold, she can be treated as if she has failed to make a payment and put in a grace period.
-For example, if an enrollee's plan has an allowable threshold of \$5 and a premium of \$101, but she sends in \$100 each month, by the sixth month, she will have accumulated \$6 in underpayments, which exceeds the \$5 threshold.
+If an enrollee continues to underpay over the course of several months and the accumulated underpayment amount exceeds the allowable threshold, they can be treated as if they have failed to make a payment and put in a grace period.
+For example, if an enrollee's plan has an allowable threshold of \$5 and a premium of \$101, but they send in \$100 each month, by the sixth month, they will have accumulated \$6 in underpayments, which exceeds the \$5 threshold.
 It is important to note that once an enrollee is in a grace period, the premium payment threshold no longer applies and the enrollee must make all past-due payments in full to ensure that her coverage continues.